devmiek/tencent-cloud-sdk-python/README.md

 ## Getting Started
 With the Tencent Cloud SDK for Python, you can use Tencent Cloud products with Python's object-oriented programming.

+Currently Tencent Cloud SDK for Python supports programmatic use in synchronous and asynchronous ways.
+Asynchronous way can write applications with better performance.
+Below we will show you how to use the Tencent Cloud SDK for Python in multiple consecutive code snippets using synchronous programming.

 ### Serverless Cloud Function
 For example, Invoke has created a Serverless Cloud Function: